tharasta3/Physical-Chess-Bot/README.md

 Explore the code and hardware implementation details to see how advanced control systems, sensor integration, and embedded programming were used to bring this chess bot to life!

-Here is the poster we presented at the Fall 2024 EECS 373 Project Symposium:
+Here is the poster that we presented at the Fall 2024 EECS 373 Project Symposium:
 <div align="center">
   <img src="assets/ChessBotPoster.png" alt="Chessbot Poster" width="1000" />
 </div>